CREPIC21/businessRegistry/project_step_by_step.md

 - created error handlers in error.js for "Mongoose duplicate key ID" and "Mongoose validation error"

-- cleaned up the code, our try/catch block in trades.js and used async/await middelware
+- cleaned up the code, our try/catch block in trades.js and used async/await middleware
   - https://www.acuriousanimal.com/blog/20180315/express-async-middleware
-  - created new middelware async.js and imported it to controlers trades.js
+  - created new middleware async.js and imported it to controllers trades.js
   - cleaned up all try/catch blocks and added asyncHandler to each request - see file in code_changes_history before changes
   - made a copy of controller trades.js in code_changes_history folder so we can have a new clean code

-- mongoose middelware & slugify
+- mongoose middleware & slugify
   - https://mongoosejs.com/docs/middleware.html
   - installed a third party package to create slug -> npm install slugify, and imported it to Trade.js models and created functionality for creating slug field in DB with desired value
     - https://www.npmjs.com/package/slug
     - now we can create slugs automatically when making a POST request using the TradeSchema.pre() - this is great

-- GeoJSON Locatopn & Geocoder Hook - MapQuest API
+- GeoJSON Location & Geocoder Hook - MapQuest API
   - https://www.npmjs.com/package/node-geocoder
   - installed geocoder -> npm install node-geocoder
   - created an account on https://developer.mapquest.com/user/me/apps